By Guest Blogger Meka Harrell, author of the blog Hanging with the Harrells

 Military Support Groups

 I can’t tell you enough how much of an impact these groups have made with our family, this deployment and my pregnancy.
 The Veterans group at my job has mailed care packages to my husband, brought food over to the house several times after baby was born, purchased diapers and always checked in to make sure our spirits were lifted.
 The Soldiers Angels group hosts virtual baby showers for families and I absolutely love the fact that they include gifts for siblings.
 We have been blessed with several angels by sending birthday cards to the kids, pj’s, summer clothes, items off my baby shower registry and so much more.
 These groups truly make positive impacts on military families and I am beyond grateful for their acts of service.
-Click HERE to read a past TMoM post “How the Triad Can Support Military Veterans.”
+Click to read this past TMoM post: “How the Triad Can Support Military Veterans.”

 If there’s one thing I learned about this deployment, it’s that it truly takes a village.
 While I am often called a “supermom” or told I make it “look easy” none of what I do could happen without my village cheering me on.